timescale/docs/api/create_hypertable.md

 as `NOT NULL`.
 If this is not already specified on table creation, `create_hypertable` automatically adds this constraint on the table when it is executed.

-This page describes the generalized hypertable API introduced in TimescaleDB v2.13.
+This page uses the generalized hypertable API introduced in TimescaleDB v2.13.
 The [old interface for `create_hypertable` is also available](/api/:currentVersion:/hypertable/create_hypertable_old/).

 ## Samples